On Facilitators of Accountability

 Who is my Neighbor?
 The Spatial Efficiency of Partisanship

 With Jonathan Rodden.

 Relative to its overall statewide support, the Republican Party has been over-represented in Congressional delegations and state legislatures over the last decade in a number of U.S. states.
-A challenge for courts is to determine the extent to which this can be explained by intentional gerrymandering as opposed to an underlying inefficient distribution of Democrats in cities.
-We explain the problem of “spatial inefficiency” in partisan support, and introduce a new method for measuring this inefficiency, assessing the partisanship of the nearest neighbors of each voter in each U.S. state at the spatial scales relevant for Congressional delegations and both chambers of state legislatures.
-This measure allows us to decompose the share of Republican advantage that is due to the spatial distribution of voters and the share that due to partisan gerrymandering.
-We demonstrate that as a result of urban-rural partisan polarization, much — though not all — of the overall Republican advantage can be explained by the spatial inefficiency of partisanship.
-We also demonstrate that Republican legislators are often able to improve significantly on their underlying geographic advantage when they control the redistricting process, while Democratic legislators are sometimes able to ameliorate it.
+A challenge is to determine the extent to which this can be explained by intentional gerrymandering as opposed to an underlying inefficient distribution of Democrats in cities.
+We explain the “spatial inefficiency” of support for Democrats, and demonstrate that it varies substantially both across states and also across legislative chambers within states.
+We introduce a simple method for measuring this inefficiency by assessing the partisanship of the nearest neighbors of each voter in each U.S. state.
+Our measure of spatial efficiency helps explain cross-state patterns in legislative representation, and allows us to verify that political geography contributes substantially to inequalities in political representation.
+At the same time, however, we also show that even after controlling for spatial efficiency, partisan control of the redistricting process has had a substantial impact on the parties’ seat shares.